xdevelnet-unmaintained/ruleset/README.md

     * Do not use variable length arrays, use [m,c]alloc() instead;
     * Do not use bool types, you probably can avoid it.
 Also, bool is not bool for real;
+    * If you need to save memory with lots of bool variables - use bit masks insted;
     * Do not EVER use any gnu standart (gnu89, gnu99).
 Keep your code clean.

 2. Take care about memory management:

     * Never use malloc() in critical applications.
-Returned non-null value (pointer TBH) from malloc() does not mean, that u can successfully use whole allocated memory;
+Returned non-null value (pointer TBH) from malloc() does not mean, that you can successfully use whole allocated memory;
     * When allocating array of pointers, use ``sizeof(void *)`` instead of ``sizeof(whatever_u_typed_at_ponter_type)``.
 Example:
     ```c
     int ***mem = malloc (sizeof(void *)*NUMBER_OF_ELEMENTS);
     ```
-    * Do not save floating pointers (you can call it "seeking" or "offset" pointer) at array it is better to hold seek/offset.
-It will be useful when reallocated memory gives you new pointer with different address;
+    * If your memory may be realloced - do not use floating pointers (you can call it "seeking" or "offset" pointer), it's better to hold seek/offset.
+New reallocated memory can give you new pointer with different address, and your floating pointer(s) will be totally screwed.
     * Do not forget to NOT seek pointers without taking notice about pointer type.
 If you want to seek with bytes, just typecast it.

 3. Style:

+    * Prefer 1TBS style (see example below), but don't touch 3-rd party libraries code style;
     * Open curly bracket after round bracket (without line break):
     ```c
     void dummy () {
         //code
     }
     ```
-    * Do not use curly brackets for a single line expression (do not forget to keep eval expression at same line):
+    * Do not use curly brackets for a single line expression and do not forget to keep eval expression at same line):
     ```c
     while (i_am_playing_games()) nobody_should_not_distrub_me();
     ```
+    If you still gonna place expression not at same line for some reason - open curly brackets.
     * Close and open curly brackets with ``else`` keyword at one line:
     ```c
     if (what_a_lovely_morning()) {